“What the Dog Knows: The Science and Wonder of Working Dogs,” by Cat Warren. Touchstone Books. $26.99

-Warren, a university professor and former journalist, takes the reader through the emotional selection process of a puppy – twice – bookending this emotional course of action and then through the intense training regimen for cadaver-dog work.
+Warren, a North Caroline State University professor and former journalist, takes the reader through the emotional selection process of a puppy – twice – bookending this emotional course of action and then through the intense training regimen for cadaver-dog work.

 She segues into that arena while trying to harness the “wild dog” Solo’s behavior and utilize his olfactory skills.
 As the reader accompanies the pair into the deep swamps, lakes and rivers, Civil War sites with unmarked graves and police training sites in the Southeast, you are also introduced into the fascinating world of working dogs with U.S. military forces in the Middle East and widespread science laboratories.

 Warren wastes no time getting one’s attention.
 In her Introduction, she writes: “I’ve grown more comfortable working with the dead.
 With parts of them, really.”

 Seemingly, you are left to wonder how Warren’s two worlds – university journalism professor by week and cadaver-dog handler by weekend – are compatible.
 But she weaves the two together with colorfully descriptive in-the-field storytelling to historical anecdotes tied to the working dog.

 Warren’s honesty and candidness are key here, too, since she admits to numerous beginner handler miscues and thanks her instructors’ patience and encouragement for pushing her forward.

 One of the most compelling chapters deals with water scent skills and how dogs in boats reflect a marked difference when signaling a corpse find several feet to a couple hundred feet beneath the surface.